How To Make Espresso With an Aeropress: Recipe, Instructions, Tips

 Tamping pressure matters.
 If you press until the tamper stops moving down, and keep it level, you’re golden

 Like espresso brewing; tamping is a bit of an art.
 You just have to practice a few times until you feel the sweet spot in terms of pressure (3).

 4. Add hot water

-Next, you want to heat your water somewhere within the range of 200ºF – 208ºF, like we spoke about earlier.
+Next, you want to heat your water somewhere within the range of 94-98°C, like we spoke about earlier.
 When your water reaches the desired temperature, slowly pour it over the puck of grounds in the chamber, filling the chamber to just above the level #2.
-We recommend 3oz or 85g of water, roughly up to the 1.5 mark in the Aeropress.

 5. Press Your Espresso